 After 3 months into moving to Nashville Gabe landed a spot on NBC’s then popular show Nashville Star in 2008 where he placed First Runner-up out of 65,000 total contestants that tried out.
 Shortly after the show Gabe was taken in by Manager Erv Woosley, whom currently still manages George Strait.
 Gabe and Erv worked together for 2 years while also landing a one year songwriting deal with Bill Butler Music who published well known Strait songs such as “Baby Blue” and “Love Without End Amen”.
 After the 2 years Gabe was then managed and signed to another writing deal with John Rich of country duo “Big & Rich”.
 While working With John, Gabe landed a record deal with Average Joe’s Entertainment out of Nashville.
 After 5 years of living in Nashville Gabe decided to just follow his roots back to South Texas.
 As he continues to travel back and forth between Tennessee and Texas, Gabe left his Nashville label and began his own current label 396 Entertainment with Dallas, Texas buddy Jody Redlich.

-While Gabe has had an awesome adventure in his long running music career and experiences playing the smokey bars of South Texas, opening for major country artists in large venues, being on major network television, toured and played Canada and France, radio stations playing his music all over the world, and many more accomplishments under his belt, Gabe continues to love his passion for music which he will never let down.
-Gabe has 3 country albums "Shotglass", "Missing", and "Cold Beer and a Suntan" available on iTunes, Spotify, and Pandora.
-You can connect with Gabe via his social media accounts located above or for more info and tour dates right here on gabegarcia.com.
+While Gabe has had an awesome adventure in his long running music career and experiences playing the smokey bars of South Texas, opening for major country artists in large venues, being on major network television, toured and played Canada and France, other countries, and radio stations playing his music all over the world, and many more accomplishments under his belt, Gabe continues to love his passion for music which he will never let down.
+You can stream or download his albums on all digital platforms.